AlexGit123/AlexGit123/README.md

 ### 😁 About me:

-- HZ University - ICT
+- HZ UoAS
 - Currently learning more about Vue
-- Working on an app for appointment and user managment using Vue, mySQL and Tailwind
+- Working on an app using the OMDB API, Go, Vue, and Tailwind

 ---
 ### :hammer_and_wrench: Languages and Tools :